Like a lot of Postal Service employees, Scot Grossnicklaus relies on the U.S. Mail for his tax-filing needs.

 The Postal Service wants more employees and consumers to discover these advantages by becoming Informed Delivery subscribers themselves.
-This will encourage more businesses to pay USPS to add interactive content to Informed Delivery emails, thereby boosting postal revenue.
+This will encourage more businesses to add interactive content to Informed Delivery emails, which will help boost postal revenue.

 Portland District Business Development Specialist Kim Satchell, who helped Grossnicklaus sign up for Informed Delivery, is glad her co-worker found it useful during tax season.